schlundd/obsidian-ocr-plugin/README.md

 With this plugin you can extract the text of image attachments.
 It will create an annotation document next to the image document.
 This will contain a link to the image and the extracted text.

-If you search for text, that is part of the image, it will yield the annotation document.
+If you search for text that is part of the image, it will yield the annotation document.

 ## Demo
 ![](demo.gif)

 ## Remarks
 **Note**: This plugin is not in the official list of plugins, yet.
 You need to [install it manually](#Manually-installing-the-plugin).

-**Note**: The process of extracting the text from the image is not done locally.
-The plugin uses an online API hosted at https://ocr.taskbone.com.

-The image data is stored as long as neccessary for the text extraction and deleted immediately after that.
+**Note**: The process of extracting the text from the image is not done locally, but via an online API.
+The service stores the image on its servers only as long as neccessary for the text extraction.
 However, if this is a dealbreaker for you, see [Alternatives](#Alternatives).

 ## Manually installing the plugin